SwiftGGTeam/the-swift-programming-language-in-chinese/LanguageGuide/OptionalChaining.rst

 Optional Chaining
 =================

-:newTerm:`Optional chaining` is a way to query and call properties and methods on an optional that may be ``nil``.
+:newTerm:`Optional chaining` is a way to query and call properties, methods, and subscripts on an optional that may be ``nil``.
 If the optional contains an actual value, the property or method access succeeds;
 if the optional is ``nil``, the access fails gracefully.

-For properties, and for methods that return a value, optional chaining also gives a way to check if the property or method access succeeded.
+Optional chaining also gives a way to check if a property, method, or subscript access succeeded.
 Multiple queries can be chained together, and the entire chain will fail gracefully if any link in the chain is nil.

-..
-TODO: properties, methods… anything else (e.g. subscripts)?

 .. note::